Muncie in the International Spotlight

 The Guardian’s Gary Younge Writing Middletown Series

-BLOG – For those who don’t know yet, one of the Guardian UK’s brightest journalist, Gary Younge, has been in Muncie writing a series of articles about “Middletown USA”.
-Gary reached out to me in the beginning of the Summer to let me know he would be traveling to Muncie.
-He wanted to write a series of articles about the election, and chose Muncie, because of its historical reference to “Middletown”.
+Muncie, Indiana – For those who don’t know yet, one of the Guardian UK’s brightest journalists, Gary Younge, has been in Muncie writing a series of articles about “Middletown USA.”
+Gary reached out to me at the beginning of the Summer to let me know he would be traveling to Muncie.
+He wanted to write a series of articles about the election and chose Muncie, because of its historical reference to “Middletown.”
 It also helped that Delaware County voters supported both populists during the presidential primary election – Bernie Sanders and Donald Trump.

-The nine part series is being published every Tuesday and Thursday.
-I’ve enjoyed reading Gary’s take on not only Muncie, but on the coming election.
+The nine-part series is published every Tuesday and Thursday.
+I’ve enjoyed reading Gary’s take on Muncie and the coming election.
 He’s making astute observations about our community while recording opinions on the election.
 Here are two of my favorite quotes thus far:

 “Thanks to its union heft, big industry and machine politics, Muncie was once known as ‘Little Chicago’.
 The Hillary Clinton campaign took over the local Democratic office, thereby effectively ensconcing her as the establishment candidate.
 “They traditionally have a very solid network of precinct committeemen who tell people who to vote for, basically,” said Dave Ring, who runs the Downtown Farmstand organic food store and deli (which has Cubano paninis to die for).
 But that didn’t work this time.
 The primary in May coincided almost precisely with the start of an FBI investigation into the local Democratic-run city council over conflicts of interest.”